fatmasevinck/enetLTS/paper/paper.md

 `plotResid.enetLTS()` plots the values of residuals vs fitted values, and `plotDiagnostic.enetLTS()` allows to produce various diagnostic plots for the final model fit.
-Examples of these plots are shown in Figure \ref{fig:plotexamples}.
+Examples of these plots are shown in Figure \ref{fig:plotexamplesGuas}.

 ![Examples of plot functions residual (left); diagnostic (right)\label{fig:plotexamplesGuas}](JOSSgausNCI60.png)